The Who concert disaster: Aftermath

 Paul Wertheimer, the city's first Public Information Officer at the time of the tragedy, went on to serve on a task force on crowd control, and later founded Crowd Management Strategies in 1992, a consulting firm based in Los Angeles.

-In 2009, thirty years after the tragedy, rock station WEBN/102.7 aired a retrospective on the event, including clips from news coverage in 1979.
+In 2009, 30 years after the tragedy, rock station WEBN/102.7 aired a retrospective, including clips from news coverage in 1979.

 The P.E.M.
-Memorial was created in August 2010 to commemorate the lives of those who were tragically lost while awaiting entry to the concert.
+Memorial was created in August 2010 to commemorate the lives of those who died while awaiting entry to the concert.
 Every first Saturday in December, local musicians perform at the P.E.M.
 Memorial.
 The free concert features old and new tunes to raise awareness of the P.E.M.
 Scholarship Fund.
-Of the 11 people who died that day, three were from Finneytown High School – Stephan Preston, Jackie Eckerle and Karen Morrison.
+Of the 11 people who died that day, three were from Finneytown High School – Stephan Preston, Jackie Eckerle, and Karen Morrison.
 Three scholarships are awarded annually to eligible Finneytown High School seniors who are pursuing higher education in the arts or music at an accredited university or college.
 In 2018, Roger Daltrey visited the Finneytown High School and met with a group of family members of victims and survivors.
 Daltrey and the families later said the meeting brought a great deal of peace and healing.

 In 2014, Pearl Jam played in the city and acknowledged the tragedy.
-They dedicated a cover of The Who's "The Real Me" to those who died.
+They dedicated a cover version of the Who's "The Real Me" to those who died.
 Pearl Jam had experienced a similar tragedy in 2000, when nine people died in a crush during their concert at Roskilde Festival.